Alvarez lifts Astros over Braves in matchup of last 2 champs

-ATLANTA — Yordan Alvarez hit a tiebreaking, two-run home run with two outs in the ninth inning, and the Houston Astros rallied from a three-run deficit to beat the Atlanta Braves 6-4 on Friday night in a matchup of the last two World Series champions.
+ATLANTA — Yordan Alvarez hit a tiebreaking, two-run homer with two outs in the ninth inning, and the Houston Astros rallied from a three-run deficit to beat the Atlanta Braves 6-4 on Friday night in a matchup of the last two World Series champions.

+“When the count got to 3-2, I knew he had to throw a pitch in the zone,” Alvarez said.
+“I just tried to relax myself and wait for it.”

 Hector Neris (1-1) earned the win with a perfect eighth inning for the 2022 champions.
 Ryan Pressley pitched around a one-out walk in the ninth for his first save, striking out Ronald Acuña Jr. with a man on and retiring Matt Olson on a game-ending groundout.